How to Prepare Your References for HR's Call

 Your call to your references to discuss these three matters gives you the opportunity to emphasize how important their timely response is to your job search.
 It also gives you the opportunity to describe the job, why you want the job, and how they can help you obtain the job.

 A midwestern manufacturing company had eliminated the competition and settled upon two candidates for their open job.
 Both candidates were superficially well-qualified.
 However, reference checks and background checks are a critical component before making any job offer.

 They started with a reference check of their preferred candidate.
 She had the field to herself until it took the company three weeks to check her references.
 A second qualified candidate had also come to their attention during this extended reference check time period.

 What did the primary candidate do wrong?
 She included no reference phone numbers on her application nor on her resume.
 Her listed references were coworkers, not bosses, so HR had to dig for the numbers of her former supervisors.

 Indeed, HR had to dig for the phone numbers of her listed references.
 Several references never returned the company's phone calls for over two weeks.

-HR finally had to loop the candidate in to get her help to contact the references.
-She should have been on this before HR started calling to check the references.
-Her references should have known that they would receive calls.
+HR finally had to loop in the candidate to get her help to contact the references.
+She should have been on this before HR started calling to check the references, and her references should have known that they would receive calls.